jonaspoxleitner/articles/.template/template.md

 ***

 > Thank you so much for reading this article to the end!
 If you're interested in the full implementation of the topic, check out both files in '/flutter/code/' and feel free to contact me with your ideas or improvements via Twitter or Mail.
-You can find both links and mail addresses on [jonaspoxleitner.com](https://jonaspoxleitner.com).
+You can find both links and mail address on [jonaspoxleitner.com](https://jonaspoxleitner.com).